felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 Look, the MiSTer may be scrappy, but with it you can emulate more consoles, arcades and computers, for a fraction of what Analogue is asking their consumers.
 You can add as many or as few accessories you want to match your level of comfort.
 Quantities are also not limited for the MiSTer, so no need to rush to pre-order or buy at an extra cost from scalpers.
-Add 60 USD for an SDRAM expansion and you could even play Neo Geo and Game Boy Advance games on your MiSTer (which is not at all possible on any Analogue system)!
+Add 60 USD for an SDRAM expansion and you could even play Neo Geo games on your MiSTer (which is not at all possible on any FPGA Analogue system)!

 Marketing is everything, and people keep falling for Analogue's clever tactics.
 The *only* aces Analogue has up its sleeve are: